 1. Definitions

-1.1 In this Schedule, a reference to a paragraph or Appendix, unless stated otherwise is to a paragraph or Appendix of this Schedule.
+1.1 In this Schedule, a reference to a paragraph or Appendix, unless stated otherwise, is to a paragraph or Appendix of this Schedule.
 Words and expressions have the meaning given in Annex D, except as shown below:

-“Blind or Disabled Customer” a Customer registered with BT as fulfilling criteria determined from time to time by BT, who is spermitted to use the BoD DQ Service free of charge;
+“Blind or Disabled Customer” a Customer registered with BT as meeting criteria determined from time to time by BT and who is so visually impaired or otherwise disabled as to be unable to use a printed Phone Book, is permitted to use the Blind or Disabled (BoD) Directory Enquiry (DQ) Service free of charge;

-“DQ Centre” a BT site where DQ Operators answer Calls to the BoD DQ Service;
+“DQ Centre” a BT site where DQ Advisors answer Calls to the BoD DQ Service;

-“DQ Operator” a person who answers Calls to the BoD DQ Service;
+“DQ Advisor” a person who answers Calls to the BoD DQ Service;

-“BoD DQ Service” the specialised directory enquiry service for the provision of telephone numbers to Blind or Disabled Customers.
+“BoD DQ Service” the specialised Directory Enquiry service for the provision of telephone numbers to Blind or Disabled Customers.

 2. Description of Service